DevelAngel/swayr/README.md

   `&gt;`, and `&amp;` because `format` may contain [pango markup](https://docs.gtk.org/Pango/pango_markup.html).
 Obviously, if you make use of this feature, you want to set `html_escape = true` for that module.
-This option is optional and may be omitted.
+This option is optional and may be omitted which has the same meaning as setting it to `false`.
 * `on_click` is a table defining shell commands to be performed when you click on a module's space in `swaybar`.
 All placeholders available in `format` are available here, too.
 The action for each mouse button is